cryptojoks/antofy-wallet/src/faq/en/balance/what-syncing-status-on-a-coin-means.md

 - Delayed or slow response times for Ethereum and Binance Smart Chain RPC providers.
 It's generally advised to wait for a few minutes or try to restart the wallet app.

-Keep in mind, Unstoppable app keeps the synchronization process running only when the Unstoppable app remains open.
+Keep in mind, Antofy app keeps the synchronization process running only when the Antofy app remains open.
 If the app is closed the synchronization process is paused and only resumes when the app is opened again.